Casparbo/param_optimization_pipeline/README.md

 ## Options
 Use the *-stub* option to start a minimal run.
 This is useful for testing and debugging.
+Use the *-c* option to choose a different variant caller config and thus a different variant caller, i.e. ```nextflow run main.nf -c conf/bcftools_params.config``` to run bcftools instead of freebayes.
+The use of the *-profile* option is reserved for different datasets.

 ## Output
 An output directory will be created according to the variant caller config file.
 In it, there will be a number of 2d-scatterplots, with the f1-score plotted over each parameter.
 There will also be another file containing a 3d-scatterplot, with the f1-score plotted over the two parameters that have the biggest correlation with it.